gzguevara/gzguevara/README.md

     <a href = "https://www.kaggle.com/competitions/open-problems-multimodal/overview"> Multimodal Single-Cell Integration </a>
   </p> </td>
   <td>
    Predict how DNA, RNA, and protein measurements co-vary in single cells.
-I got acquainted with sparse-matrix representation and SVD decomposition.
-I deeply explored the TF library.
-I used a custom ensemble methods, which were suited for the competition's valuation metric.
-My team was awarded a 🥈 medal! </td>
+I used sparse-matrix SVD decomposition to handle the data size.
+I built custom vector-to-vector architectures with TF.
+I used ensemble methods, which were suited for the valuation metric.
+My team was awarded a 🥈 medal with +41 place jump on the private LB!
+We were invited to present our solution at the NeurIPS 2022 conferecne to present our solution.</td>
   <td> <p align="center">
   <a href = "https://github.com/HelloWorldLTY/Open-problems-for-single-cell-2022-Silver-medal-solution"> Code </a>
   </p> </td>